Adding an index to Aurora MySQL failed due to local storage exhaustion

 By increasing the size from db.r6g.large to db.r6g.xlarge, the local storage capacity80GiBIt has become.

-When we ran the same ALTER command again in that environment, it was able to complete the operation without running out of local storage.
+When I ran the same ALTER again in that environment, it completed without running out of local storage.

 The algorithm for ALTER TABLE execution isALGORITHM=COPYDesignated as

-Running ALGORITHM=COPY can help prevent local storage exhaustion.
+Running ALGORITHM=COPY will help prevent local storage exhaustion.

 However, since a table lock is required until execution is complete, update DML cannot be accepted at the same time.

-I decided to postpone this this time because I needed to put the system into maintenance mode or some other way to make sure that other update queries were stopped without any problems.
+I decided to postpone this this time because I needed to put the system into maintenance mode, etc., so that it would be okay if other update queries were stopped.

 Use the RDS B/G Deployments feature to deploy only to the Green cluster.ALGORITHM=COPYAdd INDEX

-This method involves performing the above on a Green cluster created using the RDS Blue/Green Deployments function and then switching between B/G.
+This method involves applying the above method to a Green cluster created using the RDS Blue/Green Deployments function, and then switching between Blue and Green.

 In this case, there is no data reference from the service in the Green cluster, so it is not a problem if the table is locked until execution is complete.

-However, please note that there will be a downtime of about 1 minute when switching between B/G.
+However, please note that there will be a downtime of about one minute when switching between B/G.

 Conclusion

-Online DDL may fail due to limitations in Aurora MySQL specifications.
+Online DDL may fail due to limitations imposed by the Aurora MySQL specifications.

-It is necessary to be familiar with the limitations of local storage and learn to live with them.
+It is important to be familiar with the limitations of local storage and learn to live with them.